y21/dash/progress.md

 dash tries to support most of ECMAScript 2015.
 This file should give you a short overview of what's missing but will likely be implemented in the future.
 This is a non exhaustive list.

+Note: A checkmark here doesn't mean it matches the defined behavior in the spec.
+It means that test cases are passing.

 - [ ] Primitives
   - [x] Double quote strings
   - [x] Single quote strings